ddmitov/perl-executing-browser/doc/SETTINGS.md

   }
   ```

-The following code shows how to start a PEB interactive Perl script right after a local page is loaded:
+The following code shows how to start a PEB interactive Perl script right after the PEB index page is loaded:

 ```html
 <!DOCTYPE html>